-18. The University's Research Degrees Board or Chair of this Committee shall receive the recommendations of the Review Panel and take appropriate action.
+- 18. The Research Degrees Board or Chair of this Committee shall receive the recommendations of the Review Panel and take appropriate action. - 19.
+Academic Registry Research Student Support Team shall communicate the decision of the Research Degrees

-19. The Academic Registry Research Student Support Team shall communicate the decision of the University's Research Degrees Board to the candidate setting out the reasons for the decision and informing the candidate that the Appeals Procedure of the University has been completed.
+Board to the candidate setting out the reasons for the decision and informing the candidate that the Appeals Procedure of the University has been completed. (a completion of procedures letter)

-20. In normal circumstances, the University shall aim to complete the appeal process within 90 days from receipt of the full appeal.

-21 Should the candidate wish to take the matter externally, to the Higher Education Independent Adjudicator (OIA), he/she must do so within 12 months of receiving notification that the internal procedures of the University have been completed.
+- 20. In normal circumstances, the University shall aim to complete the appeal process within 90 days from receipt of the full appeal. - 21 Should the candidate wish to take the matter externally, to the Higher Education Independent Adjudicator (OIA), he/she must do so within 12 months of receiving notification that the internal procedures of the University have been completed.
 The website address is: www.oiahe.org.uk.